problemofpoints/problemofpoints/content/page/about.md

 >-[*Deep Work: Rules for Focused Success in a Distracted World*](https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692)

 The purpose of this blog is to help me think clearly and learn.
-There is too much to learn and remember in this life to not take the time to solidify my thoughts.
+We only have a finite amount of capital - whether financial, intellectual, relational, time - and we need to think well about how to effectively allocate it.

 The audience for this blog is first myself, both my current and future self.
 If others find it helpful, then that's an added bonus!

 # Topics discussed on this blog

 My background is in insurance, finance, and data science.
-This blog will touch on items related to each of these topics in addition to general business themes or whatever else I am learning at the time.
+This blog will touch on items related to each of these topics in addition to general business themes and whatever else I think is important to allocate capital towards.

 # Explanation of the blog name